-Wesleyan Christian Academy's (WCA) athletic programs strive to provide a setting for our student athletes to develop and display Christ-like character in all situations.
-Each athlete will be expected to prayerfully consider his/her willingness to agree to the Wesleyan Athlete Code of Conduct prior to program participation.
-The WCA interscholastic athletic program, governed by the North Carolina Independent Schools Athletic Association (NCISAA), is completely voluntary on the part of the student.
+Wesleyan Christian Academy's (WCA) athletic programs strive to provide a setting for our student-athletes to develop and display Christ-like character in all situations.
+Each athlete will be expected to prayerfully consider his/her willingness to agree to the Wesleyan Athlete Code of Conduct before program participation.
+The WCA interscholastic athletic program, governed by the North Carolina Independent Schools Athletic Association (NCISAA), is entirely voluntary on the part of the student.
 Involvement in the WCA interscholastic athletic program is a privilege, not a right.
 All students participating in WCA athletics shall abide by this athletic code.
-This includes athletes, cheerleaders, managers, statisticians, videographers, and any other students that represent WCA in athletics.
+This includes athletes, cheerleaders, managers, statisticians, videographers, and other students representing WCA in athletics.

-The following rules of the athletic code apply to all student athletes at WCA year-round including summer and school breaks.
+The following rules of the athletic code apply to all student-athletes at WCA year-round, including summer and school breaks.